 Indocalamus latifolius ‘Solidus’: This unusual species not only has solid stems, but it also has exceedingly large leaves with prolific foliage.
 This makes it a great choice as a low privacy hedge.
 They usually grow 8 to 10 feet tall, or less in cooler climates.
 Thin, graceful culms are about .5 inches in diameter and turn a lovely deep, dark green with age.
 This running bamboo is also very cold tolerant, hardy to -5º F.

 Phyllostachys viridiglaucescens: Another temperate running bamboo, “Green Glaucous Bamboo” has a very good quality of wood for crafts and structures.
-It can grow 10 to 25 feet tall, depending on the climate, with 2 to 3-inch thick poles, upright, very straight, and very attractive.
-The leaves are vibrant green and the culms are almost solid.
+It can grow 10 to 25 feet tall, depending on the climate, with 2 to 3-inch thick poles, upright, mostly very straight, and very attractive.
+The leaves are vibrant green and the culms have very thick walls, almost solid at the base.

 Further reading